Used 2014 BMW 2 Series

 Initially, BMW will offer the 2 Series in two distinct flavors.
 The base 228i coupe has a strong, turbocharged four-cylinder engine that deftly balances performance and fuel economy.
-It will satisfy most buyers.
+It should easily satisfy most buyers.
 However, if you're looking for more of a high-performance coupe, the M235i is a tantalizing proposition with its 320-horsepower turbocharged six-cylinder.
-As you might guess from the name, the M235i incorporates some of the performance hardware from BMW's Motorsport division cars but is meant to be more forgiving than something like an M3.
+As you might guess from the name, the M235i incorporates some performance hardware from BMW's Motorsport division cars, but is meant to be more accessible than something like the upcoming M4.
 Adaptive suspension damping is a big key to its best-of-both-worlds personality, as the 2014 BMW M235i handles well enough to entertain you on the weekend, while remaining comfortable and easy to drive during the week.
 We're glad to see BMW offer this feature as an option on the 228i.

-On the whole, the 2014 BMW 2 Series is a deeply likable car.
-It feels like an upgrade over the 1 Series in both interior space and overall quality, and it stacks up well with other entry-level luxury cars.
+On the whole, the 2014 BMW 2 Series is a deeply likable car and indeed has earned an overall "A" rating from Edmunds.
+It looks and feels like an upgrade over the 1 Series in terms of styling, interior space and overall quality.
+And it stacks up well with other entry-level luxury cars.
 Its nearest rivals are the 2014 Mercedes-Benz CLA-Class and the Audi A3 and S3, which will be early 2015 models.
 Both the Mercedes and Audi have four doors, but other than this difference, they offer very similar combinations of performance, fuel economy and premium amenities.

-Meanwhile, shoppers on a stricter budget will find that the Acura ILX sedan offers lots of standard features and a very comfortable ride.
+Meanwhile, shoppers on a stricter budget will find that the 2014 Acura ILX sedan offers lots of standard features and a very comfortable ride.
 If you're zeroed in on the M235i model, there really aren't many comparable alternatives (other than the CLA45 and S3 sedans), as most similarly priced coupes are larger and less athletic.
-The Infiniti Q60 is worth a look, though, given its strong V6 engine and sharp handling.
-In the end, if you're looking for a sporty entry-luxury coupe that drives well and looks the part, be sure to check out the BMW 2 Series.
+The Infiniti Q60 is worth a good look, given its strong V6 engine and sharp handling.
+In the end, if you're looking for a sporty entry-luxury coupe that provides a very sporty and entertaining drive and looks the part, be sure to check out the BMW 2 Series.

 The 2014 BMW 2 Series is a two-door coupe with seating for four.
 There are two trim levels: 228i and M235i.